aws-amplify/amplify-swift/README.md

 ## Platform Support

 Amplify supports iOS 13+ and macOS 10.15+.
-There are currently no plans to support Amplify on watchOS or tvOS.
+Support for watchOS and tvOS is coming in future releases.

 ## License